Dr. Pratik Bhandari

 We continuously anticipate what our interlocutor is going to say next.
 When someone says, “Don’t go out in the rain, else you will get ___,” we predict that the last word will most likely be “wet.” (अचानोमा राखेर कसाइले मासु “काट्छ”।)

-What are the mechanisms involved in making predictions?
-Are predictions necessary for everyone?
+What are the mechanisms involved in making such predictions?

 More broadly, how does understanding the differences in these cognitive processes across typical and atypical populations help us better understand human cognition?